Nexstar Partner Portal

 - Simple: Clear and concise direction is essential to having people follow directions, so leaders need to make sure every member of the team understands their role and responsibilities.

-- Prioritize and Execute: Stay calm and follow the processes laid out in order to complete each initiative effectively; focusing on too many initiatives at once is likely to lead to failure of them all.
+- Prioritize and Execute: Stay calm and follow the processes laid out in order to complete each initiative effectively; focusing on too many initiatives at once is likely to lead to the failure of them all.
 Instead, take the time to focus on individual goals and the processes that will help to achieve them.
 Slow is smooth, and smooth is fast!

 - Decentralized Command: Each individual needs to make decisions and be a leader in their own right, ensuring that the team is always able to function efficiently and achieve its goals.